FARM: Foundational Aerial Radio Map for Intelligent Low-Altitude Networking: Introduction

 \section{Introduction}

-The rapid evolution of low-altitude networks necessitates precise aerial radio environment modeling to ensure reliable communication, effective network planning, and intelligent aerial service deployment \cite{JYJW_npjWT_2026, GYHL_IoTM_2026}.
-To support this demand, aerial radio maps (ARMs) serve as a fundamental tool to characterize the spatial distribution of pathloss between transmitters (Tx) and receivers (Rx) in aerial space \cite{SSDS_ComST_2025}.
-However, obtaining high-quality ARMs at scale remains a significant challenge \cite{ZCGC_ComST_2024}.
-This is because physical measurements are prohibitively expensive for large-scale deployment, whereas high-fidelity ray-tracing simulations incur unsustainable computational and time overhead \cite{HAGW_ComST_2019}.
+The rapid evolution of low-altitude networks necessitates precise aerial radio environment modeling to ensure reliable communication, effective network planning, and intelligent service deployment \cite{JYJW_npjWT_2026, GYHL_IoTM_2026}.
+To support this demand, the aerial radio map (ARM) serves as a fundamental tool to characterize the spatial distribution of pathloss from transmitters to any location in aerial space \cite{SSDS_ComST_2025}.
+However, obtaining high-quality ARMs at scale remains a significant challenge \cite{ZCGC_ComST_2024}, because physical measurements are prohibitively expensive for large-scale deployment, whereas high-fidelity ray-tracing simulations incur unsustainable computational and time overhead \cite{HAGW_ComST_2019}.